 Mental Health Public Health Connection

-1. Increase awareness of the significant burden of disease caused by mental illness and the interconnections of physical and mental health
+- To increase awareness of the burden of disease caused by mental illness and substance use

 Meet our Team

 Advisor – Carol Dolan (email@example.com)

 Dylan is a second-year MPH candidate with certificates in Community Assessment, Program Development, Implementation, and Evaluation (CAPDIE) and Mental Health and Substance Use (MHSU).
 He also works as a Graduate Research Assistant in the Boston University Translational Research Program, where he researches the intersections between mental and public health.
 Additionally, Dylan volunteers at Massachusetts General Hospital’s Emergency Department, where he transports patients and attends to their basic needs.
 Dylan is incredibly passionate about mental health, public health, barriers to care, and healthcare inequalities.
 Outside of academia, he loves soccer, LEGO, Star Wars, and exploring Boston.